Getting Started with IBM Z Cyber Vault

 With cyberattacks on the raise, cyber resiliency is becoming more important than ever.
-Cyber resiliency can provide the required capability in the face of adversity, without significant impact if detected early.
+Cyber resiliency can provide the required capability against cyberattacks and prevent significant impact if the attacks are detected early.
 A cybersecurity strategy might minimize the risk of attacks getting through to systems, applications, and data, but a cyber resiliency strategy is needed to minimize the impact of a cyberattack by recovering quickly.
-Preparing for, responding to, and recovering from a cyberattack is not something that just happens, but rather must be thoroughly architected, planned for, and tested.
+Preparing for, responding to, and recovering from a cyberattack is not something that just happens, but must be thoroughly designed, planned for, and tested.

-This IBM Redbooks publication looks at some common cyber threats and introduces a cyber resiliency solution called IBM Z Cyber Vault.
-It describes the technology and cyber resiliency capabilities of the solution at various hardware, software, and operational levels, and discusses what to consider when pursuing higher cyber resiliency goals.
+This IBM® Redbooks® publication looks at some common cyberthreats and introduces a cyber resiliency solution that is called IBM Z® Cyber Vault.
+This book describes the technology and cyber resiliency capabilities of the solution at various hardware, software, and operational levels, and describes what to consider when pursuing higher cyber resiliency goals.

-Guidance and step-by-step examples for the deployment of IBM Z Cyber Vault are also included, as well as a suggested framework with advice for conducting basic data validation and samples that can be tailored to individual business needs, priorities, and IT configurations.
+Guidance and step-by-step examples for the deployment of IBM Z Cyber Vault are also included, and a suggested framework with advice for conducting basic data validation and samples that can be tailored to individual business needs, priorities, and IT configurations.

-This publication is intended for IT managers, LOB managers, IT architects, system programmers, storage administrators, security administrators, database administrators, and system operations professionals.
+This publication is intended for IT managers, line of business (LOB) managers, IT architects, system programmers, storage administrators, security administrators, database administrators (DBAs), and system operations professionals.

 Table of contents